 Girl Carnivore Expert Recipe Tips

 • Try to use fatty sausages.
-The leaner the sausage, the less flavor it will add to the sauce.
+The leaner the sausage, the more dry and boring it will be.

 • Heavy cream may curdle if the heat is too high, so make sure you’re using very low heat.